The Employment Law Review: Germany

-The only cases when no cause is required for dismissal are during the probationary period or if the employer has fewer than 10 employees.
+The only cases when no cause is required for dismissal are during a probationary period or if the employer has fewer than 10 employees.

-There are many options for special protection against dismissal, with regard to severely disabled or pregnant employees, employees on parental leave, employee representatives, apprentices, among others.
+There are many options for special protection against dismissal, with regard to severely disabled or pregnant employees, employees on parental leave, employee representatives and apprentices, among others.

 Redundancies are one of the reasons for termination of employment agreements mentioned above.
 If a company is shut down, a company reorganisation takes place or a job is outsourced, an employee can be dismissed for operational reasons.
 An entrepreneurial decision is required in this regard.
 In addition, comparable employees must be selected according to certain criteria, meaning that the employer has to consider each person's:

 - number of dependants or family maintenance obligations;

 - disability (if any).